shahanakattil/PL-300-Microsoft-Power-BI-Data-Analyst/Instructions/06-design-report-in-power-bi-desktop.md

 	![Picture 61](Linked_image_Files/07-design-report-in-power-bi-desktop_image58.png)

 	*It’s now possible to see the same data expressed by two different visualization types.
-This isn’t a good use of the page layout, however, you’ll improve it in the **Design a Report in Power BI Desktop, Part 2** lab by superimposing the visuals.
+This isn’t a good use of the page layout, however, you’ll improve it in the **Enhance a Report in Power BI Desktop** lab by superimposing the visuals.
 By adding buttons to the page, you’ll allow the report user to determine which of the two visuals is visible.*

 	*The design of the third—and final—page is now complete.*